Running Network Simulations with BMTK#

 }

-The external-cells set will contain all cells in our “external” population of virtual cells that will be used in the “inputs” so that spike trains are not applied to the “internal” cells.
+The external-cells set contains all cells in our “external” population of virtual cells to which spike trains are assigned in the “inputs” section.

 The scnn1a-bio-cells set is used by the “vm_report” recording block so that it knows only to record voltage traces that have their “model_name” attribute set to value “scnn1a”.
 Although we could record “v” varaible from all cells, doing so would increase simulation time and generate a lot of extra data we don’t need.